 Number three: Put indoor shooting ranges in any neighborhood—to teach, to respect, and to understand the perils.

 Perhaps these murder/suicide crazed freaks felt the same exhilaration I got from firing the AK-47.
 They take it a thousand miles too far.
-I cannot imagine using a firearm to harm anybody.
-I am, after all, a pacifist.
+I cannot imagine using a firearm to harm any living thing.
+Well…except for some trees.